THE NEW YORK TIMES BESTSELLER

 *HOW TO WIN A COSMIC WAR lays out, for the first time, a comprehensive definition of the movement behind and surrounding al-Qaeda and the like, a global ideology properly termed Jihadism.

 *Contrasting twenty-first-century religious extremism across Christianity, Judaism and Islam with its historical antecedents, Aslan demonstrates that while modern Jihadis may have legitimate social grievances - the suffering of the Palestinians, American support for Arab dictators, the presence of foreign troops in Muslim lands, to name a few - they have no real goals or actual agenda.

 *So, what do the Jihadists want?
 Aslan's answer is: Nothing.
 The Jihadists have no earthly agenda; they are fighting a metaphysical conflict, a theological war.
 And ever since 9/11, we have unfortunately been fighting the same cosmic war, the war they want: the so-called 'War on Terror'.

 *How do we win a Cosmic War?
 By refusing to fight in one.
 And in this stunning new work, Aslan reveals surprising conclusions about how we can deal with this predicament.

-Reza Aslan is an internationally acclaimed writer and scholar of religions.
-He is also a graduate of the Iowa Writers' Workshop.
-At Harvard, Aslan was elected president of Harvard's chapter of the World Conference on Religion and Peace, a UN organisation committed to global understanding.
-His is first book, No god but God: The Origins, Evolution and Future of Islam, has been translated into thirteen languages and named by Blackwells as one of the hundred most important books of the last decade.
+Reza Aslan is a comparative religions scholar from Harvard, who is also a graduate of the Iowa Writers' Workshop.
+At Harvard, he was elected president of Harvard's chapter of the World Conference on Religion and Peace, a UN organisation committed to global understanding.
 Currently teaching an introductory course on Islam at Iowa, Aslan is also at work on a novel.